 - 1/4 tsp crushed red pepper flakes

 - stock pot

 - Heat a large dutch oven or stock pot to a medium-low heat.
-Add carrots, onion, garlic, and 1 teaspoon salt.
+Add the butter.
+Once the butter has melted, add carrots, onion, garlic, and 1 teaspoon salt.
 Cook until carrots are slightly softened, about 4-5 minutes.
 Add crushed red pepper flakes, cook anothe minute.

 - Stir in coconut milk, chicken stock, and remaining 3/4 teaspoon salt.
 Bring to a boil and reduce to a simmer.
 Simmer until carrots are completely soft, another 4-5 minutes.